See news release about electric car show in Goleta on September 17, 2017.

-If you’re in the market to buy a vehicle, buying a clean-air car is another good thing to do to help keep our air clean.
-Whether you are doing web research ahead of time, talking to friends, making some phone calls, or visiting car dealerships, here are some things to consider.
+If you’re in the market to buy a vehicle, buying a clean-air car is another step to help keep our air clean.
+Whether you are doing web research ahead of time, talking to friends, making some phone calls, or visiting car dealerships, there are several things to consider.

-Look for a new or newer model.
+Look for a newer model.
 Brand-new models have to meet the strictest standards.
-If you are looking at a used car, look for one that’s six years old or newer (these are exempt from smog-check requirements, too).
+If you are looking at a used car, look for one six years old or newer.

 Frequently Asked Questions

 Do I have to pay more for a car that’s better for our air?

 Not necessarily.
 Dealers today offer a range of less-polluting, fuel-efficient models, and there are a variety of cash incentives and lease packages for zero-emission vehicles.
 You may be able to find a very low-emission version of your favorite vehicle model — and driving a more fuel-efficient car will reduce fuel costs.

 Should I get a hybrid, a plug-in hybrid, a battery-electric, or a fuel cell vehicle?

 After you determine your budget and the type of vehicle you want, compare by air emissions, fuel efficiency, driving range, and other factors important to you.
 Hybrids are fuel-efficient, but so are many gas-powered cars.
 Battery-electric vehicles, plug-in hybrids, and fuel cell vehicles are good options for our air and for our planet.